nekoyamao/keyboards/geonix/rev2.5/readme.md

 ## Bootloader

-Enter the bootloader in 2 ways:
+Enter the bootloader in following way:

-* **Physical reset button**: Briefly press the button on the PCB
 * **Keycode in layout**: Press the key mapped to `RESET` if it is available